 6) Schedule reminders.
 Don’t want something to fall off your radar?
 Schedule calendar reminders the day before something is due.

 8) Write tomorrow’s to-do list today.
-At the end of each day, jot down the next day’s top five projects or tasks on a post-it that’s easy to spot (e.g., on your computer monitor).
+At the end of each day, jot down the next day’s top five goals on a post-it that’s easy to spot (e.g., on your computer monitor).
 It's a quick and easy way to stay on course day after day.
+While you’re at it, take that time to list what you’ve accomplished that day—a simple way to take pride in what you’ve already achieved.

 Personal Organization Hacks